NEANIAS-Space/ViaLacteaWeb/README.md

 - Access to the VLKB service through the NEANIAS Service Management System (SMS) (see [section 1](#_yxqmzovmjunh))

-The service demo video is available at [https://youtu.be/F6Q4xiMbHqg](https://youtu.be/F6Q4xiMbHqg) The user documentation is avalable [here](./docs/User documentation.pdf)
+The service demo video is available at [https://youtu.be/F6Q4xiMbHqg](https://youtu.be/F6Q4xiMbHqg) The user documentation is avalable [in docs folder](/docs/User%20documentation.pdf)